omkarchillalndss/cryptominerpp/AD_REWARDS_FEATURE.md

 1. **Model: `backend/models/AdReward.ts`**

-   - Tracks user's daily ad reward claims
+   - **Each claim is stored as a separate entry**
-   - Fields: walletAddress, claimedCount, lastResetDate, lastClaimTime
+   - Fields: walletAddress, rewardAmount, createdAt
-   - Automatically resets count at midnight
+   - Indexed for efficient queries by wallet and date
+   - No need for manual resets - queries filter by date

 2. **Controller: `backend/controllers/adRewards.ts`**

-   - `claimAdReward`: Awards random tokens (10, 20, 30, 40, 50, or 60)
+   - `claimAdReward`: Awards random tokens and creates new entry
-   - `getAdRewardStatus`: Returns current claim status
+   - `getAdRewardStatus`: Counts today's claims from database
-   - Daily limit: 6 claims per day
+   - Daily limit: 6 claims per day (counted from today's entries)
-   - Auto-resets at midnight
+   - Uses date range queries (start of day to end of day)

 3. **Routes: `backend/routes/adRewards.ts`**